English Trifle

 From there, you’ll just need to assemble the trifle.
 Just don’t cheat on the fresh whipped cream!

-More Christmas dessert ideas!
+More Christmas dessert recipes!

-English Christmas Trifle
+English Trifle

 Ingredients

-- 3 cups creme anglaise (or prepared Bird's custard)
+- 3 cups creme Anglaise (or prepared Bird's custard)

 - 1/3 cup marsala wine or sherry